 For an interactive map of protests in Tibet, see our Tibet's Resistance page.

-Click on a month below for a list of protests taking place or scroll down to see full list
+Click on a month below to see what protests took place or scroll down to see full list

 8 April 2014 A solitary protest by a Tibetan man, showing devotion to Dalai Lama (video)